0xh3xa/algorithms/README.md

 * Hash.
 Map key to integer i between 0 and M-1
 * Insert.
 Put at table index i if free, if not try i+1, i+2, etc
 * Search.
 Search table index i, if occupied but no match, try i+1, i+2, etc

-* Note, Array size M must be greater than number of key-value pairs M
+> Note: Array size M must be greater than number of key-value pairs M

 * Clustering: a contiguous block of items

 ### Separate chaining vs. Linear probing